expo/expo/docs/pages/guides/using-custom-fonts.md

 <Terminal cmd={["$ expo install expo-font @expo-google-fonts/inter"]} />

-After that, you can integrate this in your project by using the `useFonts` hook in the root of your app.
+Then, you can integrate this in your project by using the `useFonts` hook.
+You can directly use this hook from the Google Fonts package.
+Under the hood, the hook uses [`Font.loadAsync`](/versions/latest/sdk/font/#loadasyncfontfamilyorfontmap-source).
+You do not have to explicitly import the font file since that is done by the package itself.

 <SnackEmbed snackId="@amanhimself/loading-google-font-example" preview platform="web" />